This post may contain affiliate links.

 Remember, tracing the lines is a difficult skill.
 So, start with straight or slightly curved lines.
 Print these pages as often as needed until your child is proficient.

 Gradually increase the difficulty of the lines.
-Starting with the simplest lines and gradually making them harder allows your child to succeed over and over again!
+Starting with the simplest lines and gradually making them harder allows your little learner to succeed over and over again!

 How else can you use these printables?

-You can use these Christmas printables as coloring sheets if you print them on white paper.
+You can use this Christmas-themed worksheet pack as coloring sheets if you print them on white paper.
 After coloring Santa’s face and hat, kids can complete the tracing practice portion.

 If you want to use these as simple tracing practice pages, you can print them on colored printer paper for a fun twist.

-If you need cutting practice pages, these pages can work for that, as well.
-Have kids start at the bottom of the page and cut the beard to the big black dot.
+If you need cutting practice pages, these free Christmas worksheets can work for that, as well.
+Have young learners start at the bottom of the page and cut the beard to the big black dot.

 More Christmas Printables